jploskonka/Booker/README.md

 Now just open [`http://localhost:3000`](http://localhost:3000) in your favourite browser, happy coding!

+### CSS debug mode
+For easier css development make sure to add `?css-debug=please` parameter to see page in better colors! :)

 ## Testing
 I'm using Rspec and Capybara as testing tools.
 To run tests just use:
 ```